seriousme/openapi-schema-validator/README.md

 ### `new Validator(ajvOptions)`

 The constructor returns an instance of `Validator`.
 By passing an ajv options object it is possible to influence the behavior of the [AJV schema validator](https://ajv.js.org/).
-AJV fails to process the openApi schemas if you set `strict:true` or `validateFormats: true` therefore these are overridden and set to `false` if present.
+AJV fails to process the openApi schemas if you set `strict:true` therefore this set to `false` if present.
 This is not a bug but a result of the complexity of the openApi JSON schemas.

 <a name="validate"></a>
 ### `<instance>.validate(specification)`